jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

     Content-Type: application/json

     {
-        "since" : "<date from which results start in the form YYYY-MM-DDThh:mm:ssZ>", "page" : "<page number of results>,
+        "since" : "date from which results start in the form YYYY-MM-DDThh:mm:ssZ", "page" : "page number of results",
-        "pageSize" : "<number of results per page>, "timestamp" : "<timestamp of this request in the form YYYY-MM-DDThh:mm:ssZ>", "total" : "<total number of results at this time>", "notifications" : [
+        "pageSize" : "number of results per page", "timestamp" : "timestamp of this request in the form YYYY-MM-DDThh:mm:ssZ", "total" : "total number of results at this time", "notifications" : [
-            "<ordered list of 'Outgoing Notification' JSON objects>" ]
+            "ordered list of 'Outgoing Notification' JSON objects" ]
     }